ankane/production_rails/README.md

 Best practices for running Rails in production.

-Disclaimer: :gem: indicates one of my gems
+In the interest of transparency, :gem: indicates one of my gems.

 ## Security